minqiaowang/oracle-sharded-database/elastic-scaling/elastic-scaling.md

 ## Introduction

 Now, we will add the shard (on shd3) to the Shard Database and thus elastically scale the SDB.
-Make sure you have done all steps in the shard3 host according to the lab 2 "Shard Database Deployment" to configure the shard host and setup shard database.
+Make sure you have done all steps in the shard3 host according to the lab 2 "Shard Database Deployment" to configure the shard host, setup shard database and validate without any error.

-Estimated Lab Time: 20 minutes.
+Estimated Lab Time: 40 minutes.

 ### Objectives

 In this lab, you will perform the following steps:
-- Add the New Shard
+- Add the New Shard.
-- Deploy and Verify the New Shard
+- Deploy and Verify the New Shard.
-- Run the demo application again on 3 sharded database
+- Run the demo application again with 3 shards.

 ### Prerequisites

 This lab assumes you have already completed the following:
 - Sharded database deployment
-- Create demo app schema
-- Custom data loading
+- Migrate application to sharded database

 ## **Step 1:** Add the New Shard